axiros/vpe/README.md

 ### Result Display

-Assign the following variables and evaluate to influence who results are shown:
+Assign the following variables and evaluate to influence how results are shown:

 - `p = <result>` or `y = <result>`: Pretty print or yaml dump any object, incl. attributes
 - `filter="<list of match strings>": Recursively scans the result structure and only shows key OR